-- 1. Core courses (9 hours).
+- 1. Core courses (6 hours).
 The biology graduate program aims to provide students with the concepts and skills needed to enter PhD programs or professional programs and function effectively as biologists.
-All students enrolled in the Biology program must complete the biology core.
-The core requirements consist of nine credit hours in biology concept courses.
+All students enrolled in the Biology Program must complete the biology core.
+The core requirements consist of six credit hours in biology concept courses.
 These courses focus on the basic concepts of biological research, instrumentation and ethics. - 2.
-Specialization courses (15 [thesis] or 18 [non-thesis] hours). - 3.
+Concentration hours for Thesis and Non-thesis options are 21 credit hours. - 3.
 Master's Thesis (6 hours) or Master's Report (non-thesis) and a minimum of nine (9) elective course credit hours. - 4.
 Elective courses may be chosen from any biology concentration area or biological science-related areas as approved by the student's major advisor and/or graduate committee. - 5.
 Oral defense (thesis) or Comprehensive examination (non-thesis)